This post may contain affiliate links. Please see my disclosure policy for details.

 There were all but ten feet left to build when Berners returned home.

-Naturally, the Baron was furious and demanded that the rest of the tower was built in the Gothic style.
+Naturally, the Baron was furious and demanded that the rest of the tower be built in the Gothic style.

 So, that’s why you see two types of architecture here.
 It was opened up in 1935 on Guy Fawkes night with a huge party and fireworks just to emphatically announce the tower had been built (much to the distaste of the townsfolk).